Why did my Amazon OpenSearch Service node crash?

 Last updated: 2021-07-30

-One of the nodes in my Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) cluster is down.
+One of the nodes in my Amazon OpenSearch Service cluster is down.
 Why did the node fail and how can I prevent this from happening again?

 Each OpenSearch Service node runs on a separate Amazon Elastic Compute Cloud (Amazon EC2) instance.
 A failed node is an instance that isn't responding to heartbeat signals from the other nodes.
 Heartbeat signals are periodic signals that monitor the availability of the data nodes in the cluster.

 Here are common causes of failed cluster nodes:

 - High Java Virtual Machine (JVM) memory pressure

 Check for failed nodes

 2. Choose the name of your OpenSearch Service domain.